-"As for the place of prayer, any place can be the right place.
+Origen continues in his prayer teaching, "As for the place of prayer, any place can be the right place.
 A place becomes the right place when you pray in it.
-In your own home, choose a quiet clean and good place which can be made your holy place.
+In your own home, choose a quiet, clean, and good place as your "holy place."
 There is one place where we most expect the presence of angels, the power of the Lord himself, and the spirits of holy men, both those still living and those passed on.
 I mean the place where the congregation and the faithful meet."
-What can we learn from the New Testament and the Early Church Christians about prayer?
+The question for Christians today is, What can we learn from the New Testament and Early Church Christians like Origen about prayer?✞

 Hippolytus's prayer teaching and those of his mentor Polycarp describe the right way to pray.
 Hippolytus (c170-235 AD) prayer teaching advises Christians living at home to pray upon rising, then at the third, sixth, and ninth hours, before going to bed, and even at midnight.
 When there is no general meeting for religious instruction, the faithful are to read a "holy book" at home.
 With the rise of Christian art, new domestic forms arose for expressing faith in the form of amulets, religious symbols, and clothing with illustrated Gospel stories on them.
 Carolyn Osiek and David L. Balch conclude in "Families in the New Testament World - Households and House Churches" "They appear like painted walls.
 In doing this, they consider themselves to be religious and to be wearing clothes that are agreeable to God."